LEARNAcademy/devise_and_react_example/README.md

 ## TODO
+done - Create Apartment model
+Create Apartment API endpoint
+Fetch List from Frontend
-Fetch List of Apartments - Anonymous and Authenticated Create an Apartment
+Create an Apartment
 Delete apartment if logged in
 Edit apartment if logged in